debsamanta5571-dot/gridlock-tactics/README.md

 The rules are a C++20 library (`cpp_core`).
 Unreal Engine 5.8 only draws the match; nothing in the rules is a `UObject`.
 One `tactics::GameState` owns the board, energy, cards, combat, and turns.

-The library has multi-tile units, A* pathing, and line of sight.
-Energy comes from territories; flux only pays for spells and abilities.
-A turn manager and a phase batch queue run the phases.
-Spells and abilities are Channeled, Reflex, or Blazing.
-Combat is melee or ranged, with armor, magic resist, and counterattacks.

 ### Same C++ in Unreal

 Those same `.cpp` files compile into Unreal through one-line UBT shims (`CppCoreStub_*.cpp`).
 A script (`generate_cpp_core_stubs.py`) keeps CMake and Unreal Build Tool on the same source list.
 It can `--check` that they still match.
 Every client sends commands through `dispatch_master_cli_line`.
 The core builds and tests without the editor (`build_standalone.bat`, `aether_bot_test`).